AndreyTeets/DotNetDBTools/README.md

 ```

 # Additional information
-More information with end-to-end working examples can be found in /samples directory of this project.<br/>
+More information how to use with end-to-end working examples can be found in [/samples](/samples) directory of this project.<br/>
 In order to run these samples docker container with appropriate DBMS has to be started (except for SQLite which works out of the box).
 To start containers simply run any (or all) integration test for the chosen DBMS, it will create container with required parameters and leave it running.